FujoWebDev/lexicon-guestbook/README.md

 - [x] Return hidden submissions ONLY if you're logged in
 - [ ] Handle edits of guestbook
 - [ ] Handle edits of submissions

+NICE TO HAVES:

 - [ ] DO NOT SWALLOW ERRORS and log them instead
+- [ ] Save user profile info to database
+  - [ ] Periodically refresh user profile info in database
+- [ ] Figure out if we can accept guestbook submissions from HTML iframes
+  - [ ] Try out CORS, maybe?

 ### Ingestor

 - [x] Catch up with cursor
-- [ ] Change timing of cursor save to consider all operations
+- [x] Change timing of cursor save to consider all operations
-- [ ] Handle identity/account events
 - [x] Handle deletions of submissions
 - [x] Handle deletions of guestbooks
 - [ ] Handle edits of guestbook